 A life of investigation, play and gratitude

 Dyana has been a lifelong student of many disciplines.
-She has a BSc majoring in Botany and Zoology, MA (Hons) in Philosophy, MCW (Hons) in Creative Writing, Dip Yoga Therapy from Wellpark College, a Cert Counselling and most recently a Cert Art and Creativity.
+She has a BSc majoring in Botany and Zoology, MA (Hons) in Philosophy, MCW (Hons) in Creative Writing, Dip Yoga Therapy from Wellpark College, a Cert Counselling and most recently a Diploma in Art and Creativity.

 Her infectious curiosity about all aspects of living and the relationships between them is the gift she brings to her teaching.

 Dyana has been teaching for much of her life.
 She developed a Yoga Teachers Training Program in Auckland where she taught Yoga Philosophy, Meditation, Somatics and Anatomy & Physiology.
 She has continued teaching with the Contemporary Yoga Teachers Training school in Remuera.
 Dyana also taught Chemistry and Anatomy & Physiology to Naturopathic and Massage students at Wellpark College of Natural Therapies.